[Updated August 2013]

 - Chinatown's food courts are Sydney's most overlooked treasures.
 We've been to every stall and continually revisit favourites and sniff out new ones.
 The choice can be overwhelming so check out some of our favourite dishes at: Dixon House, Eating World, Sussex Centre and Market City.

-- For Japanese ramen our faves are Ramen Zundo in the city (World Square), Ryo's Noodles in North Sydney/Crows Nest and Gumshara in Chinatown.
-For a great Japanese ramen you have to go to somewhere that specialises in it.
+- For Japanese ramen our faves are Ramen Zundo in the city (World Square), Ryo's Noodles in North Sydney/Crows Nest, Gumshara in Chinatown, and Zenya Noodle Bar in Eastwood.

-- Albee's Kitchen in Campsie is our fave for Malaysian, or Mamak if we're after roti.
+- Albee's Kitchen in Campsie is our fave for Malaysian, or Mamak if we're after roti, Alice's Makan in the city for ice kacang and sweeties.

 - Taj Indian Restaurant and Sweets ~ Harris Park (Parramatta) - this joint popped our vegetarian Indian cherry, we love it to bits.
-For similar goodness closer to the city, Maya in Surry Hills is also excellent.
+For similar goodness closer to the city, Maya in Surry Hills is good though not with the same magic.

 - Kura Japanese Dining - a tiny corner joint in Chinatown serving Japanese everyday eats, cooked by Japanese folks and served with traditional chirpy Japanese singsong flourish.
 Love it.
 We are yet to try upstairs.